-The management and operating plan (MOP) should set forth staff and management responsibilities and policies for day-to-day maintenance of the physical plant, identify a regular preventive maintenance schedule and incorporate necessary and appropriate safety and security measures.
-The plan should also incorporate rent collection, eviction and turnover procedures.
+The management and operating plan (MOP) should set forth staff and management responsibilities and policies for the day-to-day maintenance of the physical plant.
+The MOP should identify a regular preventive maintenance schedule and incorporate necessary and appropriate safety and security measures.
+The plan should also incorporate rent collection procedures, as well as eviction and turnover procedures.
 Additionally, the MOP should describe the work order system for repairs, emergency procedures for basic types of emergencies, provide a long-term replacement plan, and identify what data will be collected to monitor the performance of the housing project.
+A full MOP should be submitted and approved by HHAC prior to execution of a Final Award/Loan Agreement.